DavidMoritz/rcv/README.md

 The project uses Nodejs and Grunt to build a *dist/* folder whose contents will be copied into the root http folder of the server.
 If you don't have PHP or MySQL installed, please review <https://github.com/DavidMoritz/rcv/blob/master/UBUNTU.md>.

-The following steps assume that you have PHP, MySQL, Nodejs and Grunt-cli installed:
+The following steps assume that you have PHP, MySQL, Nodejs and Grunt-cli installed and cwd is the project root:

 1) run `npm install`
 2) create "src/api/config.php" from "src/api/config_sample.php"
 3) input your credentials to the MySQL database in "src/api/config.php"
-4) use "schema.sql" to build the MySQL database
+4) use "Schema.sql" to build the MySQL database
 5) run `grunt`
 6) run `cd dist/`
 7) run `php -S localhost:1337`